GadinaL/Electrochemistry-Automated-Pulse-Fitting/README.md

-# Sequential electroreductions at alternating polarity are more thermodynamically wasteful and less selective than at direct currents
+# Sequential electroreductions at alternating polarity are more thermodynamically wasteful and less selective than at direct current
 This is a repository of code accompanying the research article

 ### Eric S. Larsen, Louis P. J.-L. Gadina, Yaroslav I. Sobolev, Rafal Frydrych, Kisung Lee, Jonathan Sabate Del-Rio, Bartosz A. Grzybowski